 No Impact.
 The proposed project is located in an urban, developed area and is not located within or in the vicinity of forest land.
 The closest forests are the Cleveland National Forest (to the east of Orange County) and the Angeles National Forest (north of Los Angeles) (USFS 2013).
 There are no state forests within Orange County.
-The proposed project would not contribute to the loss of forest land; therefore, there is no impact and this issue will not be included in the PEIR.
+The proposed project would not contribute to the loss of forestland; therefore, there would be no impact and this issue will not be included in the PEIR.